 Sperm is donated by a healthy man to a sperm bank or fertility clinic for the purpose of artificially inseminating a female.

 Donor sperm is used to fertilize an egg inside the body.
 This is commonly known as donor insemination (DI).
 The sperm is passed through a fine plastic tube that enters the cervix and reaches out into the womb.
 Treatment happens around the time you ovulate to boost the chance of conceiving.
-Principally, sperm donation is done for the purpose of iui or iui procedure or for iui treatment, to the female who is not his sexual partner.
 Doctors may suggest you take a fertility drug to increase the number of eggs you produce.

 Then again, donor sperm can fertilize eggs in a laboratory, using IVF.
 This means your eggs would be surgically expelled, then fertilized by the sperm, in a lab.
 Then the egg (now called an embryo) is then placed back into your womb to ideally grow and develop.
 This infertility treatment can take the time to give out the results.

 Following are the reasons why every man can't be a sperm donor:

 - Age of donor must be under 20 to 40 years